detsam/indepstate-cc/docs/command-line.md

 add {ticker} {price} {sl} {tp} {risk}
 ```

 Creates a new order card with the given ticker, entry price and stop loss. `tp` and `risk` are optional.
+If `tp` is omitted, the card computes it automatically from the provided stop loss.

 `sl` and `tp` accept either raw point values or prices containing a decimal dot.
 Dotted values are converted to integer points using the shared `digitsFallbackPoints` helper.